Ynn/selfstar/intro-runtime.md

 ![Uninstall the bundle]({#img#}/intro-runtime/trash.png)

-If you check the bundle list again, you will see that the bundle is gone.
+You can refresh the bundle list to make sure the bundle is gone!

 ### Using a terminal